Vita3K/Vita3K/building.md

 If you still want to use presets but none of them works for your setup, you can make new ones by creating a `CMakeUserPresets.json` file and you can check the specification [here](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
 Git will ignore this file.

-**Note: Vita3K doesn't support compilation for 32-bit/x86/i386 platforms. macOS is also considered unsupported due to incompatibilities with the OpenGL implementation.**
+**Note: Vita3K doesn't support compilation for 32-bit/x86/i386 platforms.**

 For convenience, the following building instructions are given as examples: